OctopusDeploy/People/Security-Operations/L3-Senior-Security-Analyst.md

 ## 🏆 Business Success

 - I advocate for customer security needs and motivations.
-- I decompose larger requirements into smaller, more manageable pieces, to deliver functionality in an incremental and iterative manner.
+- I decompose larger requirements into smaller, more manageable pieces, to deliver functionality incrementally and iteratively.
 - I identify areas of risk and security misconfigurations.

 <details>